Frequently Asked Questions (FAQ)

 The following geospatial datasets and mapping products are produced for every MTBS fire.
 File format is noted in parentheses.

-• Pre-fire Landsat 30m reflectance image subset (GeoTiff)
+• Pre-fire Landsat/Sentinel-2 30m reflectance image subset (GeoTiff)

-• Post-fire Landsat 30m reflectance image subset (GeoTiff)
+• Post-fire Landsat/Sentinel-2 30m reflectance image subset (GeoTiff)

 • 30m 6-class thematic burn severity (GeoTiff)